Somutt/example-full/README.md

-Simple example for NextJS application with Styled Components
+Simple example for NextJS with Typescript, styled components, storybook and jest for testing